 From classic pubs to distilleries and the Guinness Store Room, Dublin has some great spots to soak up the Irish culture.
 I recently read that there are over 1,000 neighborhood watering holes, from the old traditional to newer city cocktail bars.
 Many offer live Irish music sessions.

-The Long Hall – A Victorian Heritage Pub: At 51 S. St. George’s St., this Victorian pub, complete with beautiful wood carvings, ornate glass and gold leaf dates back to 1881.
+The Long Hall – A Victorian Heritage Pub: At 51 S. St. George’s St., this Victorian pub established in 1766, complete with beautiful interior wood carvings, ornate glass and gold leaf dating back to 1881.

 The upstairs Victorian rooms and bars of Farrier & Draper, located in the Powerscourt Townhouse on S. William St., are beautifully decorated as well.